Film Set Decorator

 give a differences between enter a set decorator and a dressing

-Asked by mshikana thembele over 10 years ago
+Asked by mshikana thembele about 11 years ago

 A set decorator is the interior designer to the set.
 A set dresser is a member of the set dec crew who helps place the set dressing items per the set decorator's instructions.
 The leadman is the set decorator's right hand person and delivers the instructions to the crew.